Sukhothai Sukhothai Province, Thailand Travel Guide

 Flip-flops or sliders are useful for casual wear and easy temple entry, where shoes must be removed.

-Bring Lightweight sneakers if you plan longer walks or prefer more foot support than sandals.
+Bring Lightweight sneakers if you plan longer hikes or prefer more foot support than sandals.

-Prepare both physical and digital copies of all essential documents.
+Prepare hard copies and electronic copies of all essential documents.

 Thailand uses 220V/50Hz.
 Plug types are A, B, C, and O. A Universal travel adapter with surge protection is highly recommended for compatibility.